alecthomas/entityx/README.md

 #### Assigning components to entities

-To associate a component with a previously created entity call ``Entity::assign<C>()`` with the component type, and any component constructor arguments:
+To associate a component with a previously created entity call ``entityx::Entity::assign<C>()`` with the component type, and any component constructor arguments:

 ```c++
 // Assign a Position with x=1.0f and y=2.0f to "entity"